Combinatorially random curves on surfaces: Introduction

 Since, by Theorem \ref{thm: compact}, the sequence of points $( X_{\gamma_{n}} )$ all lie in a compact subset of $\cT(S)$, the geodesic current $c$ must be length-minimized somewhere in the interior of $\cT(S)$.
 On the other hand, if $i(\gamma_{n}, \gamma_{n})$ grows sub-quadratically, one can show that the self-intersection number of $\gamma_{n}/\ell_{n}$ goes to $0$ as $n \rightarrow \infty$.
 It would then follow that $c$ is a geodesic lamination, and no geodesic lamination is length-minimized at an interior point of $\cT(S)$.
+If $S$ is any finite type surface, work of Sapir \cite{S16} implies that if the self-intersection number is at most $k$, there must exist a simple closed curve intersecting $\gamma_{n}$ at most $\sqrt{k}$ times.
 These arguments can be found in Section \ref{section: intersection}.

 To prove Theorems \ref{thm: simple lifting degree for punctures} and \ref{thm: simple lifting degree for closed surfaces}, we use arguments that rely on counting simple closed geodesics on a hyperbolic surface up to a given length, in the spirit of Mirzakhani \cite{M08}-- we quickly summarize the idea for proving the genericity result for conjugacy classes.